 Causes & Care for Breast Cancer

 Researchers have identified hormonal, lifestyle and environmental factors that may increase your risk of breast cancer.
 But it's not clear why some people who have no risk factors develop cancer, yet other people with risk factors never do.
 It's likely that breast cancer is caused by a complex interaction of your genetic makeup and your environment.
 A number of inherited mutated genes that can increase the likelihood of breast cancer have been identified.
 The most well-known are breast cancer gene 1 (BRCA1) and breast cancer gene 2 (BRCA2), both of which significantly increase the risk of both breast and ovarian cancer.
-Mayo Clinic doctors have access to the latest technology and techniques to diagnose and treat breast cancer, including clinical trials investigating the latest in medical innovation.
-Your breast cancer team keeps up on the latest evidence and incorporates this into your treatment plan.

-- Track 3-3 A personal history of breast cancer
+- Track 1-1 A personal history of breast cancer

-- Track 4-4 Drinking alcohol
+- Track 2-2 Drinking alcohol

-- Track 5-5 Radiation exposure
+- Track 3-3 Radiation exposure